Your hosts – Luis and Wyndi Caiza

 - make jewelry out of seeds from the forest in the local artisan shop

-You can impress everyone back home by learning the following skills in the nearby town of Las Tolas:
+You can impress everyone back home by learning the following skills:

-- learn how to dance salsa like a true Latino (Luis can teach you, as can many of the locals in town)
+- learn how to dance salsa like a true Latino (Luis can teach you)

 - learn how to cook traditional Ecuadorian cuisine